survivejs/webpack-book/manuscript/loading/02_images.md

 }
 ```

 If you want the raw SVG content, you can use the [raw-loader](https://www.npmjs.com/package/raw-loader) for this purpose. [svg-inline-loader](https://www.npmjs.com/package/svg-inline-loader) goes a step further and eliminates unnecessary markup from your SVGs.
-These loaders can be useful if you want to inject the SVG content to directly to JavaScript or HTML markup.
+These loaders can be valuable if you want to inject the SVG content to directly to JavaScript or HTML markup.

 [svg-sprite-loader](https://www.npmjs.com/package/svg-sprite-loader) can merge separate SVG files into a single sprite, making it potentially more efficient to load as you avoid request overhead.
 It supports raster images (*.jpg*, *.png*) as well.